patilatharva/library-system/README.md

 **Check in/out books**

-Books can be lent to students and returned to the library in a matter of seconds, either by scanning a book's ISBN or by selecting it manually.
+Books can be lent to students and returned to the library in a matter of seconds, either by scanning a book's ISBN or by selecting one manually.
 ![Check in/out](demo/checkinout.png)

 **Display**
-- The front page consists of a clean dashboard which shows key stats at a glace.
+- The front page consists of a clean dashboard showing key numbers at a glace.
-- All records are displayed in minimalist tables, which provide pagination, instant filtering and column ordering.
+- All records are displayed in minimalist tables which provide pagination, searching and column ordering.
 Any record can be instantly updated or deleted from the same page as well.
 - Check in/out records are stored in the History table.
-- Overdue books are listed once again in a separate page (for the sake of "minimal effort").
+- Overdue books are listed once again in a separate page.

 **Control**